Lesson 69: Vivaldi Concerti, Part 2 — RV 441 in C minor and RV 445 in A minor

 Vivaldi wrote in every key.
 The minor concerti are the ones that mean it.

-Lesson 68 took the C major RV 443 — the bright, brilliant concerto.
-This lesson takes two minor-key counterparts: RV 441 in C minor and RV 445 in A minor.
-Both are slow-movement masterpieces; both ask for an affect the C major piece never touches.
+This lesson takes two minor-key counterparts to RV 443: RV 441 in C minor and RV 445 in A minor.
 The work is not new figuration — it is hearing the difference between two minor keys.

 RV 441 — the C minor Largo

-C minor in Vivaldi is grave, almost ceremonial.
-The Largo of RV 441 opens with a long descending line over a sustained continuo; the recorder is the upper voice, every note shaped, no haste anywhere.
-The pulse is slow enough that breath planning is its own discipline.
+C minor in Vivaldi is grave, almost ceremonial: a long descending line over sustained continuo, every note shaped, no haste.

 Breath plan — RV 441

-The opening phrase covers four bars.
-Breathe at the end of bar 1 (after the dotted half on F descends), and again at the end of bar 3 (before the cadence figure).
-Never mid-suspension.
-The continuo will sustain whether you breathe or not; the soloist's job is to make the breath inaudible.
+Breathe at the end of bar 1 and the end of bar 3, never mid-suspension; the job is to make the breath inaudible.

 RV 445 — the A minor Larghetto

-A minor in Vivaldi is restless, lament-like.
-The Larghetto of RV 445 is more urgent than the RV 441 Largo — longer phrases, more chromatic motion, the line climbing where the C minor descends.
-Same minor mode, different affect.
+A minor in Vivaldi is restless, lament-like: longer phrases, more chromatic motion, the line climbing where the C minor descends.

 Breath plan — RV 445